-Writing is the perfect occupation for me and the only job that has ever mattered.
+Writing is my vocation and the only job that has ever mattered.
 As a writer, I can do what I want, pursue any interest, try something new each time.
 That’s important, because I crave variety and abhor routine.
-Consequently:
+For example:

 - In school, I got degrees in wildly different fields (computer science, film production, geology).

 - I’ve had so many jobs.
 (Babysitter, duck caretaker.
 Switchboard operator, warehouse clerk, bank lackey, secretary, substitute teacher, bookkeeper, bureaucrat.
 Motion picture story analyst, low-budget TV producer.
 Scientific research internship director.
 Earthquake consultant.
 Professor.
 Disaster scientist.)

 - I always have many animals around (currently 4 cats).

 - This blog’s header alternates dozens of images.

 - It figures that my kids would be boy-girl twins with only a birthdate in common.